libgd/libgd/src/readme.txt

         gdImagePngToSink(im, &mySink);
 }

+   void gdImageWBMP(gdImagePtr im, int fg, FILE *out) gdImageWBMPCtx(gdIOCtx *out) _(FUNCTION)__(FUNCTION)_ gdImageWBMP outputs the specified image to the specified file in WBMP format.
+The file must be open for writing.
+Under MSDOS and all versions of Windows, it is important to use "wb" as opposed to simply "w" as the mode when opening the file, and under Unix there is no penalty for doing so. gdImageWBMP does _not_ close the file; your code must do so.

+   _WBMP file support is black and white only.
+The color index specified by the fg argument is the "foreground," and only pixels of this color will be set in the WBMP file._ All other pixels will be considered "background."

+... inside a function ...
+gdImagePtr im;
+int black, white;
+FILE *out;
+/* Create the image */
+im = gdImageCreate(100, 100);
+/* Allocate background */
+white = gdImageColorAllocate(im, 255, 255, 255);
+/* Allocate drawing color */
+black = gdImageColorAllocate(im, 0, 0, 0);
+/* Draw rectangle */
+gdImageRectangle(im, 0, 0, 99, 99, black);
+/* Open output file in binary mode */ out = fopen("rect.wbmp", "wb");
+/* Write WBMP, with black as foreground */ gdImageWBMP(im, black, out);
+/* Close file */
+fclose(out);
+/* Destroy image */
+gdImageDestroy(im);

+   void* gdImageWBMPPtr(gdImagePtr im, int *size) _(FUNCTION)_
+   Identical to gdImageWBMP except that it returns a pointer to a memory area with the WBMP data.
+This memory must be freed by the caller when it is no longer needed.
+The 'size' parameter receives the total size of the block of memory.

    void gdImageGd(gdImagePtr im, FILE *out) _(FUNCTION)_
    gdImageGd outputs the specified image to the specified file in the gd image format.
 The file must be open for writing.
 Under MSDOS and all versions of Windows, it is important to use "wb" as opposed to simply "w" as the mode when opening the file, and under Unix there is no penalty for doing so. gdImagePng does _not_ close the file; your code must do so.

    The gd image format is intended for fast reads and writes of images your program will need frequently to build other images.
 It is _not_ a compressed format, and is not intended for general use.

 ... inside a function ...
 gdImagePtr im;